How to classify footwear by type, purpose and material if you are importing into or exporting out of the EU.

 - ice skates, roller skates and all other skating boots with attached skates - these are covered in heading code 9506.

-The following items aren’t classified as footwear parts, although they can be used in footwear manufacturing:
+The following items are not classified as footwear parts, although they can be used in footwear manufacturing:

 - protectors, eyelets, hooks, buckles and ornaments -these are classified in heading code 8308